 - Difficulty or failure to make friends with children the same age

+Due to the wide range of symptoms, there is no single best and appropriate therapy or treatment optional available for ASD and hence it is best to choose an elective approach towards treating ASD.
 Behaviour programs mainly focus on social kills, communication and parent interaction.
 Specially trained professionals will work with both children and parents to facilitate change in challenging behaviors.

 There are different forms of therapy used to treat ASD.
 Some of them include speech and language therapy, music therapy, occupational therapy and neurofeedback.
 There is no way to prevent ASD but early diagnosis and intervention can go a long way in reducing the intensity of symptoms and improving daily functioning.